yamaceay/aot2/draft.md

 Each agent uses the following information sources when bidding:
 * `Number of Agents`
 * `Wallet` is an attribute: For keeping track of the agent's credits and goods
+* `Digest` is a type of message: For seeing the statistical results of the last turn / and also market place prices
 * `LookingFor` is a type of message: For seeing the preferences of others
-* `Digest` is a type of message: For seeing the statistical results of the last turn

 ```python